abpio/abp-commercial-docs/en/themes/lepton-x/angular.md

 * Then, edit `angular.json` as follows:

-Add theme spesific styles into the `styles` array.
-Check the [Theme Configurations](https://docs.abp.io/en/abp/latest/UI/Angular/Theme-Configurations)
+Add theme-specific styles into the `styles` array of the file.
+Check the [Theme Configurations](https://docs.abp.io/en/abp/latest/UI/Angular/Theme-Configurations) documentation for more information.

-Importing a CSS file as an ECMA module does not supporting in Angular 14. (see [the release note](https:/n/github.com/angular/angular-cli/releases/tag/14.0.0)) So we should add styles in angular.json file.
+Importing a CSS file as an ECMA module does not support in Angular 14.
+Therefore, we need to add styles in the angular.json file.

+> You can check [the release notes of Angular 14](https://github.com/angular/angular-cli/releases/tag/14.0.0) for more information.

 * At last, remove `ThemeLeptonModule` from `app.module.ts` and `shared.module.ts`, and import the following modules in `app.module.ts`